 Zack grumbles about not being able to fight Hades himself, and urges her to stay and fight in the championship, but it’s clear he doesn’t even need to have asked, as she’s more than riled up at this point and ready to take Hades down.

 Zack is waiting in the audience (alone, so very alone) to watch the championship match, and we find him looking around in confusion as the coliseum has taken on its Pegasus Cup appearance where it appears to be night, and he appears to be cold.
 In a moment, we see why, as suddenly two icy hands reach over the edges of the coliseum and pull over the weight of a monster: the Ice Titan!
-Or rather, the Ice “Colossus,” but bear in mind that you aren’t aware of this technicality when you first see the scene!
+Or rather, the Ice Colossus, as we’ll learn this isn’t the real thing in time, but bear in mind that you aren’t aware of this technicality until you see the Report after the fight!
 Hades teleports in to stand with the Colossus and declares that it’s in the rules for him to “call for backup.”
 He insinuates that Aqua should call for her own backup, either insulting Zack as inconsequential or hoping that Terra might show so that he can make this personal.

 I’ve got to talk about my original reaction to this scene because this was a pants-wetter.
 After the fight with Zack, you get a break before the championship.
 Your opponent is going to be Hades, a one-time mid-game boss, three-time late/post-game boss (once in KH1, twice in KH2), and yes he was a one-time early game boss, but that was in CoM, where he served as the game’s third Sleight-using boss, when you weren’t at all used to Sleights, so remember that sleights can literally reach into your character’s brain and blend them into custard.
 I was aware of all this, but I held my cool and approached the game like the cheater I pretend not to be, but truly am at heart.
 I approached him like a Marathon boss by stacking my deck with my usual two Curaga panels and made everything else Blizzard-aligned.
 That’ll teach him to walk in here with an obvious elemental weakness on his head!